plylrnsdy/xselector/README.md

 # xSelector

-Use CSS Selector, XPath 1.0 or RegExp select data from HTML.
+Use CSS Selector, XPath 1.0 or RegExp select data from HTML, inspired by [scrapy](https://github.com/scrapy/scrapy).

 ## Install